-The Company was incorporated under the Business Corporations Act (British Columbia) on July 20, 2009 and is publicly listed and traded on the TSX Venture Exchange ("TSX-V").
+The Company was incorporated under the Business Corporations Act (British Columbia) on July 20, 2009 and is publicly listed and traded on the TSX Venture Exchange ("TSX-V") under the symbol CLM.
 The Company is currently engaged in the identification, acquisition and exploration of precious metal resources in Canada.
 The Company's head office is 13236 Cliffstone Court, Lake Country, British Columbia, V4V 2R1, Canada.
 The Company's registered and records office is located at #1400 - 1225 Howe Street, Vancouver, British Columbia, V6Z 2K8, Canada.

 These consolidated financial statements have been prepared in accordance with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
 The operations of the Company were primarily funded by the issuance of capital stock and proceeds from loans payable.
-Certain of the Company's loans payable matured during the year without repayment (Note 5).
+Certain of the Company's loans payable matured during the year ended September 30, 2017 and 2016 without repayment (Note 5).